sintefore/neos4mosel/README.md

 setparam("NL_binary", false)        !
 NEOS XML does not work with the default binary format
 ```

-The last parameter is required because the XML format does not support model in binary format.
+The last parameter is required because the XML format does not support NL model files with binary format.
 Also note that names of Mosel parameters are not case sensitive, so "nl_solver" etc. works as well.

 Solver-specific parameters can be passed to the solver using